thegirlinblackhoodie/thegirlinblackhoodie.github.io/stories/california_chicago_chaos_1/california_chicago_chaos_1.md

 I didn’t ask why.
  I should’ve asked why.
 Instead I said,
  “Direct flight?
-Great!
-Put me in the car, king.”
+Great!”
 This was my first red flag.
 I ignored it like a pro.

-Act 3: The Shuttle Ride Sponsored by Motion Sickness They put three of us into a car.
+Act 3: The Shuttle Ride
+They put three of us into a car.
  San Jose → San Francisco normally takes 40 minutes.
 We reached it in less than 30 minutes.